 CHEM 1420/1620 – A grade of C or higher is required to take CHEM 2410.

 CHEM 1820 - A grade of C or higher is required to take CHEM 2810.
 A grade of C- or higher is required to take CHEM 2420.

 CHEM 2410 – A grade of C or higher is required to take CHEM 2420.

 CHEM 2810 - A grade of C or higher is required to take CHEM 2820.

 While the minimum grade requirements are for your benefit, students can petition through Professor Laura Serbulea to be allowed to continue on to the next course.

 CHEM 1410, 1411, 1420, 1421, 2410, 2420, 2311, and 2321 are all offered at UVA over the summer.
 In addition, you can check with your Association Dean, academic advisor, or Cindy Knight in the Chemistry Department about taking them elsewhere and having the credits transferred.

 Please consult the syllabus for all courses you are enrolled in for additional policies that the instructor may have.

-Minimum grades are still required despite COVID-19 and the policies outlined below and issued by the Provost's Office.
+Minimum grades are still required despite the special grading policies outlined below and issued by the Provost's Office for Fall 2022.

 At the discretion of the Provost's Office, students have the option to receive grades of Credit, General Credit, or No Credit.
 A grade of Credit is earned when the student's grade is between A+ and C (including C+).
 General Credit is earned when a student earns a grade of C- and D-.
 A grade of No Credit is earned when a student fails the course.
 Keep in mind that these policies are applied to the policies above.